CapricanDRJ/witchers_shakespeare/index.md

 Perhaps from ashes we must rise anew,

-For Watchers' grandeur, shattered, lies in view.
+For Witchers' grandeur, shattered, lies in view.

 **[Capricio]** *a hand upon his foreign blade*